 Make the Most of Gros Morne National Park

 Western Newfoundland is home to Gros Morne National Park, a stunning piece of land representing Canada's most pristine beauty.
 It’s geology at it's finest -- this park has been attracting nature-lovers and scientists for decades.
 Gros Morne gives you a firsthand view of how our planet has evolved as you stand upon what once was the bottom of an ocean.
-Here’s how to make the most of your visit.
+Here’s how to make the most of your visit, even with some restrictions this summer.

 1) Base Yourself in Rocky Harbour